Smoky (1933 film)

 Smoky is a 1933 American pre-Code Western film directed by Eugene Forde and written by Stuart Anthony and Paul Perez.
 The film stars Victor Jory, Irene Bentley, Frank Campeau, Hank Mann, and LeRoy Mason.
-It is the first of three film adaptations of the 1926 novel Smoky the Cowhorse by Will James, who serves as narrator.
+It is the first of three film adaptations of the 1926 novel Smoky the Cowhorse by Will James, who serves as narrator..

 The film was released on December 8, 1933, by Fox Film Corporation.
+It had an original copyright notice in 1933 that was renewed in 1961.
+Under the terms of Title 17 of the U.S. Code, the film will enter the public domain in 2029.